coder-mike/poc-infra-generator/readme.md

 ## Limitations of approach

 - It's manual work to keep the startup sequence the same in every environment, including ID generation.

 - There is no compile-time mechanism to enforce that you call things at the right time.
 E.g. to stop you from calling `onDeploy` at runtime, or to indicate that you should only use `onDeploy` at build-time.
+This is mitigated a bit by calling `assertStartup`, `assertRuntime`, etc. at the start of each function, as a check but also as an indication to the reader of the intended location of the execution, but this is not enforced by the compiler.

 ## Limitations of POC